 The wastewater industry has responded to increasingly stringent plant effluent requirements with enhanced plant design and innovative technology.
-It is generally accepted that plant designs have defined performance requirements in order to meet effluent regulations but increasing emphasis on the analysis on a unique plant’s influent flow is needed to optimize treatment.
-In recent years, there has been focus on sampling to select and size appropriate grit removal equipment and now that focus on preliminary treatment is shifting to screenings testing.
+It is generally accepted that plant designs have defined performance requirements in order to meet effluent regulations but increasing emphasis on the analysis of a unique plant’s influent flow is needed to optimize treatment.
+In recent years, there has been focus on sampling to select and size appropriate grit removal equipment and now that focus is shifting to screenings testing.

-Engineers, operators, and maintenance personnel alike know the benefits of removing inorganic and settleable solids as early in the treatment process as possible, but preliminary treatment equipment has conventionally been selected more on requirements of downstream processes than influent flow characteristics.
-Specifically, as these processes increase in sophistication and sensitivity, plant design is driven towards finer upstream screening protection without further investigation into the type of solids presented to the plant.
+Engineers, operators, and maintenance personnel alike know the benefits of removing inorganic and settleable solids as early in the treatment process as possible, but preliminary treatment equipment has conventionally been selected more on requirements of downstream processes than on influent flow characteristics.
+Specifically, as these processes increase in sophistication and sensitivity, plant design is driven toward finer upstream screening protection without further investigation into the types of solids entering the plant.
 Generally, this can result in higher capital outlays and larger headworks structures, and frequently increases disposal of the organic and fecal material the plant is designed to treat.

 Many factors affect waste stream solids loading and particle size.
 The design of a collection system, constituents feeding the plant, stormwater infiltration, variations in flow, and headworks design all have a direct impact on the quantity, size, and consistency of screenings in the influent flow.
 Studies have shown that screening volume relative to flow can vary by a factor of as much as 70 times.
 This means even conservative sizing used by most screen manufacturers cannot properly account for fluctuations in screenings of this magnitude when calculations are based on peak flow and opening size alone.
 Having more detailed information about the contents of the waste flow is critical to properly determine the correct screen type, opening, and size for the application.

-Jay R. Conroy is President of Hydro-Dyne Engineering, a mechanical screen and grit removal equipment manufacturer, located in Clearwater, FL.
+About the Author: Jay R. Conroy is president of Hydro-Dyne Engineering, a mechanical screen and grit removal equipment manufacturer located in Clearwater, Fla.
 He is a member of the Water and Wastewater Equipment Manufacturers Association (WWEMA) Board of Directors and Vice Chair of the WWEMA Marketing and Member Services Committee.
-WWEMA a non-profit trade association founded in 1908 whose vision is to be the “voice of water and wastewater technology providers”.
-Its mission is to promote the advancement of technology solutions for clean water that ensures a future sustainable environment and to improve its members’ economic viability.
+WWEMA is a non-profit trade association founded in 1908 whose vision is to be the “voice of water and wastewater technology providers.”
+Its mission is to promote the advancement of technology solutions for clean water that ensure a future sustainable environment and to improve its members’ economic viability.
 More information about WWEMA can be found at www.wwema.org.